AndrewBetson/TF-LPTDM/README.md

 - Enabling *actual* Medieval Mode requires a mapchange, so a successful Medieval vote actually enables a sort of faux-Medieval Mode instead, which I've tried to make as functionally similar to real Medieval Mode as possible.
 - Currently, *all* dropped weapons get removed from the world when a Medieval vote is passed.
 In the future, I would like for only *Medieval incompatible* dropped weapons to be removed.
 - As a result of the first note, `tf_medieval_autorp` and `tf_medieval_thirdperson` do not function.
-### Self Crits
+### Crit Toggle
-- Due to a quirk in how random crits are calculated, attacks that otherwise would have been random crits will still play crit sounds/particles/anims on the clients of players that have self crits disabled.
+- Due to a quirk in how random crits are calculated, attacks that otherwise would have been random crits will still play crit sounds/particles/anims on the clients of players that have them disabled.

 # TODO
 ### Medieval